washiemorey/OIBSIP/README.md

 Then standadized values that were far much higher than upper bound by replacing them by average values.

-Here is the link to [R codes](https://drive.google.com/file/d/1UQHOsNZefXZ3ly2X4n2ynK1au7TdXq52/view?usp=sharing) used in this project.Also uploaded above Data_Cleaning
+Here is the link to [R codes](https://drive.google.com/file/d/1UQHOsNZefXZ3ly2X4n2ynK1au7TdXq52/view?usp=sharing) used in this project.Also uploaded above as Data_Cleaning